Simona Hunyadi Murph

-Simona Hunyadi Murph is a Romanian-American scientist, engineer, and inventor at Savannah River National Laboratory (Aiken, South Carolina), and she is an Adjunct Professor in the Physics & Astronomy Department at the University of Georgia (in Athens, Georgia, United States).
+Simona Hunyadi Murph is a Romanian-American scientist, engineer, inventor at Savannah River National Laboratory (Aiken, South Carolina), and she is an adjunct professor in the physics and astronomy department at the University of Georgia (in Athens, Georgia, United States).

 Biography

 Early life

 As a young child, Simona was inspired to study chemistry both by her mother's elaborate Romanian cooking and by scientist Marie Curie's life.

 Education

 She received her Bachelor of Science in Chemistry & Physics in 1995 from Babeș-Bolyai University, in Cluj-Napoca, Romania.
 Directly after, she went on for her Master of Science in Chemistry/Electrochemistry at the same university, graduating in 1996.

 In 2007, Murph obtained her Doctor of Philosophy degree in Chemistry/Nanotechnology at the University of South Carolina (in Columbia, SC).
 In 2012, she went further to earn her Education Specialist degree in Educational Leadership & Administration at Augusta University (in Augusta, GA).